 Jeff graduated from Leadership Tri-County in 2002 and the U.S. Chamber's four year program, the Institute of Organization Management, in 2005.
 He was integral in the implemention of this website, as well as new database software that has helped streamline the daily activities of the staff and assists Members in realizing the value of their membership.

-Jeff enjoys sports, exercising, and the outdoors.
+Jeff is the also Top Dog at Dentler's Dog Training, LLC.
+In his spare time he enjoys fetching balls, napping on the couch, and chasing cats.
 He was born and raised in Pottstown where he still resides with his wife, son and dogs.

 Kitty Papp, Special Events Director

 Kitty began working at TriCounty Area Chamber of Commerce as the Special Events Director in 2006.
 Her 30+ years of prior experience in dealing with community events and helping the public while working at Sunnybrook prepared her for her Chamber responsibilities of planning and coordinating the special events that occur during the program year such as membership breakfasts, luncheons, seminars, outings, etc., and following through from their inception to completion.